rootasjey/notapokedex/README.md

 # pokedex

-A simple react pokedex app for test purposes.
+A simple react pokedex app for experiments.

+## Quickstart

+You can test the app at the available URL at the top of this page.

 ## screenshot